|| Posts by

 People don’t seem to understand that it’s not the static samples of a synth that make it special, it’s the way you interact with the instrument.
 Click on image for more.

-What I’m surprised about is that most major companies are still ignoring the interface through which we interact with our instruments (read more about the great importance of this here).
+What I’m surprised about is that most major companies are still largely ignoring the interface through which we interact with our instruments (read more about the great importance of this here).
 The default way the majority of people trigger plugins is the mouse (sadly, still alive and well in 2019), or maybe a run-of-the-mill feel-less keyboard, on a better day.
 Programming music by drawing static notes and linear automation lines in the MIDI editor is still the favorite way of most lazy “producers” – while the point of any musical instrument is to provide the performer with a seamless performance tool through which to express, and sometimes even expand, a musical idea and feel.

 There have been some pioneers pushing the boundaries; some even too far off without making enough sense or doing market research (roli blocks, anyone?).
-By now, I was expecting the larger players of the industry to follow Robert Moog’s late vision with his theremin: music-making and instrument design to gravitate towards performance.
+By now, I was expecting the larger players of the industry to follow the late Robert Moog’s vision with his theremin: music-making and instrument design to gravitate toward performance.
 That is, instruments that offer a flexible human interface and sound generator in one, integrating form and function into the same self-contained instrument – or at least connect to a dedicated software (like the Continuum, which has been successfully doing that since 2002!).

 At least, there is more hope with controllers; I’m referring to those with usable interfaces, like the various wind controllers, the Seaboard or Enhancia’s Neova Ring (soon we’ll see how naturally it tracks finger movement) – but not referring to gimmicky toys like the AlphaSphere and the wi-fi MIDI gloves that rather belong in the arcade or circus than in the studio (sorry Imogen, you’re great but those are toys, indeed).
 Interestingly enough, most of the promising controllers and devices transmitting refined musical expressions come from small companies and startups.
 Sadly Yamaha gave up on developing advanced breath-controllers and I guess Roland had dropped its We design the future slogan for a reason…